Hey there!

 We arrived at Give Kids the World (GKTW) very late after a long travel day, and we needed to start our first day in Florida slowly.
 Also, our kids really wanted pony rides at Give Kids the World, which were scheduled for our first morning.
 We had been to SeaWorld San Diego before, so we planned to sleep in, enjoy the pony rides and then visit to SeaWorld Orlando for a few hours.
 This low-pressure plan worked well for us.

 Keep in mind that SeaWorld has a lot to offer.
-It is among the most educational parks on GKTW’s list.
-The Manta coaster is considered to be one of the best in Orlando.
-SeaWorld Orlando is built around shows and exhibits, so it is especially fun for families with infants or family members who don’t do rides.
+It is among the most educational parks on GKTW's list.
+The Manta coaster is one of the best rides in Orlando.
+SeaWorld Orlando has many shows and exhibits, so it is especially fun for family members who don't do rides.

 Dolphin Feeding